- Hotel and Resort

 David has practiced law in Honolulu since 2005.
 He primarily provides representation to hotel and resort owners, to developers and to other commercial property owners, in connection with real estate acquisitions and sales, ground leasing, development and land use matters and financings.

 David is a 1999 graduate from Princeton University with a degree in molecular biology.
-After graduation, David studied various marine invertebrate species at the University of Hawaii.
-In addition to his published thesis on gene expression in zebra fish, David has been a contributing author to multiple, peer-reviewed scientific journals.
+Prior to law school, David studied various marine invertebrate species in a laboratory at the University of Hawaii, and has been a contributing author to multiple peer-reviewed scientific journals.

-In his free time, David enjoys hiking, gardening and cooking.
+In his free time, David enjoys nature photography, traveling, hiking, gardening and cooking.

 J.D., William S. Richardson School of Law, 2004 magna cum laude